How to Feel Less Overwhelmed When Stress Spikes

 If you are driving, caring for a child, operating equipment, or in an unsafe situation, handle immediate safety first.
 Use this reset only when you can pause without increasing risk.

-Try this simple sequence: breathe, ground, name, choose.
-Take three slow breaths.
-Put both feet on the floor and feel the pressure under your heels.
+Try this short sequence: breathe, orient, name, choose.
+Take three slow breaths while noticing one neutral cue, such as the air conditioner hum or a shirt sleeve brushing your skin.
 Name what is happening in plain language: “I’m overwhelmed, and I don’t have to solve all of this at once.”
-Then choose one next step, such as sending one message, drinking water, or writing the first task down.
+Then choose one next step, such as filling a water glass, opening the first form, or asking for ten minutes of help.

 Small counts.